 Substance abuse does not always cause a parent to intentionally neglect their child.
 But according to scientific studies, more often than not, alcohol has been found as the culprit behind parents’ negligent behavior.
 The link between neglect and excessive drinking in parents is due to the dangerous side effects of alcohol.
 For addict parents, alcohol impairs their cognitive abilities, makes them more likely to have irrational thinking patterns and memory loss, and slowly become withdrawn from their kid’s life.

 Kids or teens who grow up in an addicted household may hold a lot of built-up resentment toward their parents because they never got to have a “normal” childhood.
 Their only sense of normalcy was a life filled with chaos, disappointment, and shame.
 Instead of going to the playground with friends, they might be caring for a younger sibling or searching for their next meal.
-In other words, a child of an alcoholic parent grows up fast and learns how to fend for themselves.
+In other words, a child of an alcoholic father or mother grows up fast and learns how to fend for themselves.